How to Properly Clean Your Iron

-One of the biggest mistakes you can make when ironing is using a dirty iron (yes, the thought makes us shudder, too).
-But after pressing, steaming, and straightening out your wardrobe several times, there can be a significant build-up in your iron that may not always be obvious.
-Things like dust in the air, detergent, starch, fabric softener, and even bits of clothing fiber can get stuck on and inside of your iron’s soleplate.
-But fear not—we chatted with Sharon Barodawala, iron expert and associate product manager at Rowenta USA to dish the dirt on how to keep your iron clean, and the frequency of which you should clean it.
+Sliding a dirty iron across a freshly cleaned shirt is counterproductive.
+After pressing, steaming, and straightening out your wardrobe several times, there can be a significant build-up in your iron that may not always be obvious.
+Dust, detergent, starch, fabric softener, and even bits of clothing fiber can get stuck on and inside of the metal bottom area called the soleplate.
+But not to worry—Sharon Barodawala, iron expert and associate brand manager at Rowenta USA, spills the dirt on how to keep your iron clean, and the frequency of which you should clean it.

-"A good rule of thumb is to clean your iron about once a month, give or take depending on your frequency of iron usage,” Barodawala tells us.
-You may also notice that your iron begins to drag when you use it; this is another sign it's time for a cleaning.
+"A good rule of thumb is to clean your iron about once a month, give or take depending on your frequency of iron usage," says Barodawala.
+You may also notice your iron beginning to drag when you use it; this is another sign it's time for a cleaning.

-This is a two-party process: first you'll want to clean the water tank, and then the soleplate.
-To do the first, simply fill up your water tank completely and continue to push the steam button until the tank is empty.
-"This ensures that any particles that have calcified inside the tank will be removed.”
-And while it may feel much to simple clean your iron with water, Rowenta warns to never put any chemicals inside of the water tank in an attempt to clean it.
-This could damage the iron.
+Cleaning it is a two-step process: First, you'll want to clean the water tank, then you'll need to tackle the soleplate.
+For the first step, simply fill up the water tank completely with water and continue to push the steam button until the tank is empty.
+"This ensures that any particles that have calcified inside the tank will be removed," says Barodawala.
+And while it may feel much too simple to clean your iron with just water, Rowenta warns against placing chemicals inside of the water tank as it could damage the iron.

-To clean the soleplate, first make sure the iron is off and the tank is empty of any water.
-Next, wipe your soleplate with a damp rag.
-Then, turn the iron on to the highest cotton setting and squeeze cleaning cream around two inches of a terry-cloth towel.
+The next step is to clean the soleplate.
+First, make sure the iron is off and the water tank is empty.
+Next, wipe the soleplate with a damp rag before turning the iron on to the highest cotton setting and squeezing about two inches worth of cleaning cream onto a terry-cloth towel.
 Run the hot iron over the towel in a circular motion.
-If you see some smoke, don’t worry as this is normal.
-Run the iron over a second clean terry-cloth (or use the backside of your first cloth) to remove any residual cleaner.
-Repeat this process until you no longer notice any cleaner residue on the soleplate.
+Don't worry if you see some smoke during this process, as it's completely normal.
+Run the iron over a second clean terrycloth or use the backside of your first cloth to remove any residual cleaner.
+Repeat this process until the soleplate is free of residue.